btozer/gmg/README.md

 Installation and Dependencies
 ------------------------------
 GMG is written in Python 2.7 and relies on the dependencies listed below.
-All of these dependencies need to be installed in order for GMG to run.
+All of these dependencies need to be installed in order for gmg to run.

 **Dependencies**